HealthInformaticsUT/EstonianOMOPMappings/demographics/README.md

 # Demographics-Related Code Sets Translations to OMOP CDM Standard Concepts

 This directory contains translations of various demographics-related code sets to OMOP CDM standard concepts.
-Below is a brief description of each code set and the corresponding CSV files located in this directory.
+Below is a brief description of each code set, along with the corresponding CSV files located in this directory.

 All mappings in these CSV files were created using the OHDSI tool [Usagi](https://ohdsi.github.io/Usagi/).

 ## Code Sets

 ### 1. Education Codes
-These codes represent the highest education acquired.
+These codes represent the highest level of education attained.
 Codes are taken from the [classifications portal](https://klassifikaatorid.stat.ee/) managed by Statistics Estonia, see [here](https://klassifikaatorid.stat.ee/item/stat.ee/1e38c151-38ae-4be3-ab46-a591c0096b99/5).
-The classification of acquired highest education is based on the International Standard Classification of Education ISCED-A 2011 and it contains only the possible levels of education acquired in Estonia.
+The classification of the highest acquired education is based on the International Standard Classification of Education ISCED-A 2011 and it contains only the possible levels of education acquired in Estonia.
-The code contains the letter "A" plus a one- to two-digit number.
+The code consists of the letter "A" followed by a one- to two-digit number.

 - **File:** [education_mappings](education_mappings.csv)
 - **Description:** This file contains a list of codes representing the highest education acquired, along with their mappings to OMOP CDM standard concepts.